bbauska/meta-react-basics/README.md

 </details>

-By calling this set function from an onClick handler, you're telling React to re-render that Square whenever its <button> is clicked.
+<p>By calling this set function from an onClick handler, you're telling
+React to re-render that Square whenever its <button> is clicked.
 After the update, the Square's value will be 'X', so you'll see the "X" on the game board.
-Click on any Square, and "X" should show up:
+Click on any Square, and "X" should show up:</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ w4-s03-l. adding x's to board (278) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->